mgsosna/mattsosna.com/_posts/careers/DS-transition-4.md

 ---
 layout: post
 title: How to enter data science - <br>4.
-Understand the engineering
+The engineering
 author: matt_sosna
 summary: The software engineering skills needed to succeed in data science
 image: ""